yope/cpuv2/README.md

 The last 4 operations are basically meant to implement other fixed amounts of shifts in as little instructions (cycles) as possible.
 This also aids multiplication and division routines.
-SL16/SR16 als server as half-word swaps.
+SL16/SR16 als serve as half-word swaps.

 #### Instructions